kakasahebKK/ai-rag/README.md

 # RAG Application with LangChain, Qdrant, and Ollama

 This application implements a Retrieval-Augmented Generation (RAG) system that:
+1. Ingest documents into Qdrant vector database
 1. Takes user questions as input
 2. Retrieves relevant information from a Qdrant vector database
 3. Uses the retrieved context to generate accurate answers with locally hosted Ollama models

 ## Prerequisites

-- Python 3.8+
+- Python 3.12+
+- Docker
-- [Ollama](https://ollama.ai/) installed and running locally
+- [Ollama](https://ollama.com/) installed and running locally
-- Qdrant running locally or as a cloud service
+- Qdrant running locally using docker

 ## Installation